1831 Indiana gubernatorial election: Slavery

 Noble was a native Virginian and both his father and his father-in-law had owned slaves.
 When he migrated to Indiana, he brought with him an enslaved woman given to him by his father-in-law and held her at Brookville, Indiana for several days before returning her to slavery in Kentucky.
 In 1820 he sold the woman at his father-in-law's direction.
-In light of the circuit court's 1829 ruling in the Sewell case, viz. that an enslaved person intentionally brought into a free state by their enslaver becomes free the moment their feet touch free soil, antislavery critics charged that Noble had illegally sold a free woman back into bondage.
-Noble countered that he had never intended to keep the woman in Indiana, and had only stopped in Brookville for a couple of days before continuing on to Kentucky; however, the court had explicitly rejected this argument in the Sewell case, when it ruled that enslaved people in transit became free upon entering the state.
+In light of the circuit court's 1829 ruling in the Sewall case, viz. that an enslaved person intentionally brought into a free state by their enslaver becomes free the moment their feet touch free soil, antislavery critics charged that Noble had illegally sold a free woman back into bondage.
+Noble countered that he had never intended to keep the woman in Indiana, and had only stopped in Brookville for a couple of days before continuing on to Kentucky, whereas Sewall had entered Indiana with the intent of settling in the free states with his slaves.

 The controversy exhibits the complexity of slavery as an issue in Indiana politics.
 Historian Matthew Salafia suggests the incident is evidence that candidates' "antislavery credentials" remained important in 1831, continuing from the territorial period.
 Accused of facilitating an illegal slave sale, Noble responded quickly to clarify his intent had not been to introduce slavery to Indiana in violation of the state's constitution.
 Yet Noble did not deny the sale itself, suggesting by implication the issue for voters was a desire to keep slavery (and African Americans) out of Indiana, and not a general concern for the welfare of Black people.
 In the August election, Noble was able to carry several traditionally antislavery eastern counties, including counties with large Quaker populations.
 Salafia argues this is evidence that Noble's popularity was ultimately unaffected by the controversy.